Missing Dog TIPS (Rural)

 IF YOUR DOG IS MISSING IN RURAL AREAS IN MANITOBA

-1. Immediately put a large MISSING DOG sign in front of your yard so that if someone is walking around with your dog, they know where to find you.
+1. Immediately put a large MISSING DOG sign in front of your yard so that if someone is walking or driving around with your dog, they know where to find you.

 2. Place food, water, and familiar items outside, in the area where your dog went missing from, or was last seen….(e.g. Kennel, dog bed, blanket, your coat, or anything that has your scent on it)

-3. Talk to your neighbors, nearby residents.
+3. Talk to your neighbours, nearby residents.
 Ask them to check their yards, under their decks, garages, or any place an animal may be able to get into.

 4. Use popular social media sites to get the word out fast.

 5. Contact the following agencies as soon as possible to report it.
 Check in often and leave a picture, description of your dog, and your contact information with them.

 i. your local Animal Control Officer, if you don’t know the number, do a Google search for your R.M.